Addressing negative or destructive thought patterns is usually a core part of recovery for people struggling with substance use disorders.

 CBT includes a range of techniques and approaches to address negative or unhelpful thoughts, emotions, and behaviors.
 Techniques that involve CBT include:

-- Dialectical behavior therapy, a type of cognitive therapy that teaches people how to live in the moment, interact with others more effectively, and focus on changing thoughts, beliefs, behaviors, and actions that are not effective or helpful.
+Dialectical behavior therapy (DBT), a type of cognitive therapy that teaches people how to live in the moment, interact with others more effectively, and focus on changing thoughts, beliefs, behaviors, and actions that are not effective or helpful.

 The trained counselors at Adelante Recovery Center use cognitive behavioral therapy to help clients identify thought patterns and emotions that drive them to use alcohol or drugs.
 This is important: Being able to manage negative thoughts and stressful situations is the key to preventing relapse.
 Our trained counselors help clients recognize their triggers and respond to them without resorting to using substances.

 Our Orange County drug and alcohol addiction treatment center is the ideal settings for healing and recovery.
 Our team will create a tailored treatment plan for your specific needs—body, mind, and spirit.
 Contact us today to learn more about CBT for addiction treatment and schedule a tour of our Orange County addiction treatment facilities.

 If you or a loved one are in need of help with addiction, contact us today.
 Our professional and friendly addiction specialists are able to answer your questions and get things moving in the right direction.